iondv/framework/docs/en/2_system_description/metadata_structure/meta_workflows/transitions_wf.md

 ```

 When performing this workflow transition, the command is - assign the value "end" for the attribute [stateRemPet] by the reference
-of the Link" [resolution] attribute.
+of the "Link" attribute [resolution].

 ### The next page: [Meta security](/docs/en/2_system_description/metadata_structure/meta_security/meta_security.md)